 Norad Travel is a prime example of an organisation that has benefitted from document automation.
 It wanted to automate the creation and delivery of personalised client statements as well as invoices.
-The organisation uses Codeless Platforms to query its database application on a scheduled basis, format the data as HTML and PDF through Codeless Platforms’ Crystal Reports tool, save the PDF to a specific location and send the file via SMTP to the client.
+The organisation uses Codeless Platforms to query its database application on a scheduled basis, format the data as HTML and PDF through Codeless Platforms’ Crystal Reports Tool, save the PDF to a specific location and send the file via SMTP to the client.

 This automation has completely removed employees from this laborious and non-value adding task by automating the process.
 In fact, this single automated process saved Norad Travel in excess of 896 hours a year in repetitive employee administration and ensures every client receives a personalised statement that is error free.

-Additionally, Forshaws Davies Ridgway LLP, a law practice, is using Codeless Platforms to trigger marketing communications based on specific data.
+Additionally, Forshaws Davies Ridgeway LLP, a law practice, is using Codeless Platforms to trigger marketing communications based on specific data.
 By automating the creation and distribution of relevant marketing material to generate new leads, the organisation has removed the need for employing two full time analysts.
 This has saved the company an estimated £50k per annum.

 Benefits of Report and Document Automation